 I. INTRODUCTION

 Florida State University provides electronic mail (email) services and accounts for employees, students and others to support the university’s mission.
-This policy is intended to provide requirements and guidelines associated with email account use and administration.
+This policy is intended to outline requirements and guidelines associated with email account use and administration.
 II.
 POLICY (Including any Forms and Attachments)

 A. Overview

 Email is a fundamental communication tool for the university.
-As such, email services are provided and managed by Information Technology Services (ITS) to ensure email services are available, reliable and secure.
-ITS is the only provider of university employee and student email accounts and is authorized to develop procedures and guidelines for the use of all university email systems.
+As such, email services are provided and managed by Information Technology Services (ITS) to ensure email is available, reliable and secure.
+FSU’s email system is the official means of communication for university business for employees and students.
+Users are required to conduct FSU business from their FSU assigned email address containing the fsu.edu domain.

 B. Definitions